olton/mina-monitor-cluster/README.md

 The Monitor shows a Mina network status and health of mina nodes (up to 3x nodes in one frame).
 This is an extended version of [Mina Monitor](https://github.com/olton/mina-node-monitor).

+**For using Mina Monitor Cluster you must install Mina Monitor Server Side to the required Mina nodes.**

 ## Installation
 To install `Monitor`: